Get Sales Tax Audits And Representation

 Sales and use taxes are collected by many state and local taxing jurisdictions.
-Each state, and sometimes the local municpalities and counties have conflicting laws determing whether a particular sale is subject to sales tax.
+Each state, and sometimes the local municipalities and counties have conflicting laws determening whether a particular sale is subject to sales tax.
 Slight factual differences may result in dramatic tax effects.

 Save Taxes in an Audit

 Sales Tax auditors start with the approach that every sale is taxable.
 You, the taxpayer must prove the sale is not subject to taxation.
 Typical issues are whether the sale:

 - Is of a Type that is not taxable (ex., certain services)

 - Is to an Exempt Entity (reseller or non-profit)

 - Does not have a connection (“nexus“) to the State

 This requires planning and negotiation by your tax attorney in cooperation with your accountant or CFO.

 Business and corporate income returns are also audited with most sales tax reviews to verify income and expenses.
 The technique used by the government is to “sample” a given year, determine the ratio of underreporting and multiply this for all open tax years.
 This can result in whopping tax liabilites, plus interest in penalties.